Kaion5-Compute/kaio/README.md

     main()
 ```

+### Requirements File
+**Important**: Include a `requirements.txt` file in your code directory listing all Python packages your job needs.
+This file will be automatically installed within the job environment.

 ### Automatic Dependencies
 The SDK automatically adds these packages to your requirements.txt:
 - `nbconvert` - For Jupyter notebook execution